ShibukiZero/CS144/writeups/lab7.md

 Lab 7 Writeup
 =============

-My name: [your name here]
+My name: Lin Zihan

-My SUNet ID: [your sunetid here]
+My SUNet ID: 18308125

-My lab partner's SUNet ID: [your sunetid here]
+My lab partner's SUNet ID: None

-I also worked with or collaborated with: [their sunetids here]
+I also worked with or collaborated with: None

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 0.5 hours to do.
+I did not attend the lab session.

 Solo portion:
 []